-On March 5, 2021, the UK Financial Conduct Authority announced that it would phase out LIBOR as a benchmark immediately after December 31, 2021, for sterling, euro, Japanese yen, Swiss franc and 1-week and 2-month U.S. Dollar settings and immediately after June 30, 2023, the remaining U.S. Dollar settings.
-As of March 31, 2022, the Company had direct exposure to U.S. Dollar LIBOR-linked interest rate settings through its 2020 Credit Agreement, and certain CLO Investments and associated CLO Investment Loans.
+On March 5, 2021, the UK Financial Conduct Authority announced that it would phase out LIBOR as a benchmark immediately after December 31, 2021, for sterling, euro, Japanese yen, Swiss franc and 1-week and 2-month U.S. Dollar settings and immediately after June 30, 2023, for the remaining U.S. Dollar settings.
+As of September 30, 2022, we had direct exposure to U.S. Dollar LIBOR-linked interest rate settings through our 2020 Credit Agreement, and certain CLO Investments and associated CLO Investments Loans.

 In the first quarter of 2020, we formed an internal LIBOR Transition Working Group to help effectuate an orderly transition from LIBOR.
-To address LIBOR cessation, the 2020 Credit Agreement provides for an agreed upon methodology to establish a new floating rate reference plus new applicable spreads.
-Each of the Company's CLO Investments and CLO Investments Loans that reference U.S. Dollar LIBOR settings will also be transitioned to an alternative reference rate.
-This transition will either be carried out through hardwired replacement mechanisms and/or amendment procedures in the existing governing documents for such CLO Investments and CLO Investments Loans or as a result of New York statutory process (the "New York LIBOR Legislation") which was signed into law on April 6, 2021.
-Additionally, the firm is pursuing several technology initiatives to ensure that firm-wide accounting and master data systems are equipped to handle evolving market conventions associated with regulatory recommended reference rates.
-We expect to complete these technology initiatives in the first half of 2022 and will continue to monitor for any future changes in market standards.
-Our senior management has oversight of the Company's transition efforts, and periodic updates are provided to the Audit Committee of our Board of Directors.
+To address LIBOR cessation, the 2020 Credit Agreement provides for an agreed upon methodology to establish a new floating reference rate plus new applicable spreads.
+Each of our CLO Investments and CLO Investments Loans that reference U.S. Dollar LIBOR settings are expected to be transitioned to an alternative reference rate.
+This transition will either be carried out through hardwired replacement mechanisms and/or amendment procedures in the existing governing documents for such CLO Investments and CLO Investments Loans or, if the related governing documents do not clearly or practicably address fallbacks to alternative base rates, then potentially by application of the Adjustable Interest Rate (LIBOR) Act (the "LIBOR Act"), which was signed into law in the United States earlier this year as part of the Consolidated Appropriations Act of 2022.
+The LIBOR Act establishes a process for replacing LIBOR on existing LIBOR contracts (governed by law in the United States) by providing that a benchmark replacement identified by the Federal Reserve Board that is based on the Secured Overnight Financing Rate (plus a spread) will replace LIBOR as the benchmark for such contracts.
+The final implementation of the LIBOR Act is currently pending the issuance of final regulations by the Federal Reserve for its implementation.

+Additionally, we have pursued several technology initiatives to ensure that firm-wide accounting and master data systems are equipped to handle evolving market conventions associated with regulatory recommended reference rates, and will continue to monitor our needs for any future changes in market standards.
+Our senior management has oversight of our transition efforts, and periodic updates have been provided to the Audit Committee of our Board of Directors.
 For the face value of instruments impacted by the LIBOR transition that we hold on our books see Note 7 to our consolidated financial statements included in this report.
 See "Part I, Item 1A.
 Risk Factors-Risks Related to Our Business-The replacement of LIBOR with an alternative reference rate, may adversely affect our credit arrangements and our collateralized loan obligation transactions" in our Annual Report for additional information.